 Doing Business with the Department of Human Services

 The Kenosha County Department of Human Services (KCDHS) does business with independent agencies and contractors in a number of different settings.
 Most business transactions between KCDHS and independent agencies are based on the department's need to provide services to individuals in the community.

 Civil Rights Compliance

-Contractors with 50 or more employees, and who also receive $50,000 or more in funding, must also have a completed Civil Rights Compliance Plan (CRC) plan in place.
-The CRC must be made available upon request by any State of WI or Kenosha County representatives.
+Contractors with 50 or more employees, who also receive $50,000 or more in funding, must also have a completed CRC plan in place.
+The CRC plan must be made available upon request by any State of WI or Kenosha County representative.